 The living conditions for dogs in Thailand are pretty bad – and Songkhla is no exception.
 Dogs breed uncontrollably because of lack of sterilization; they are receptive to diseases; puppies get dumped and left for dead frequently; authorities move around packs of street dogs to brush up the facade of the town whenever they need to look good for important visitors – disrupting established hierarchies between dogs – creating risky situations in the process.

 Despite the daily challenges: Tamara, together with volunteers and a few local helpers, has sterilised, vaccinated and saved well over a hundred dogs over the years.
 A fair proportion of the dogs, although not all, make it out of Thailand for adoption.

 Your volunteering role

-However, due to the constant challenges and changes the workload for Tamara is increasing.
-The situation RIGHT NOW is precarious as she is currently in a process of moving well over 40 dogs from a house that has been used as a base for volunteers and foster home for dogs.
+However, due to the constant challenges and changes, the workload for Tamara is increasing.
+The situation RIGHT NOW is precarious as she is currently in a process of moving well over 40 dogs from a house that has been used as a base for volunteers and a foster home for dogs.